Life After a Condition

 Unusual swelling, warmth, or redness in your legs

-Dizziness, fainting, or persistent lightheadedness
+Dizziness, fainting, or ongoing lightheadedness

-Strategies that support emotional wellbeing:
+Strategies that support emotional wellbeing

-Join a support group (online or local) to connect with others who understand
+Join a support group, online or local, to connect with others who understand.

-Call 988 (Suicide & Crisis Lifeline)
+Call 988 (Suicide and Crisis Lifeline).

-Contact your healthcare provider
+Contact your clinician.

-Go to your nearest emergency room
+Go to your nearest emergency department.

 Lifestyle Adjustments